 How to Self-Upload Documents for UK Visa Applications

-You can self-upload documents for your UK visa through the UKVI online application portal before your biometric appointment.
-Log into your account, navigate to the document upload section, and upload clear scans or photos of each document in the specified categories.
+You can self-upload documents for your UK visa through the UKVI online application portal or TLScontact/VFS Global portal before your biometric appointment.
+After completing your application, navigate to the document upload section and upload clear scans or photos in the specified categories.
+Accepted formats are PDF, JPEG, and PNG.

 The self-upload facility allows applicants to submit their UK visa supporting documents electronically rather than bringing physical copies to the Visa Application Centre (VAC).
 This streamlines the process and ensures your documents are securely attached to your application.